 Q. What are your qualifications?

-I have a Bachelor of Business from RMIT, a Graduate Certificate of Mental Health Practice from the University of New England and a Clinical Diploma in Somatic Psychotherapy with the Australian College of Contemporary Somatic Psychotherapy.
+I have a Master of Counselling and a Graduate Certificate of Mental Health Practice from the University of New England, a Bachelor of Business from RMIT, and a Clinical Diploma in Somatic Psychotherapy with the Australian College of Contemporary Somatic Psychotherapy.

 Q. What professional associations do you belong to?

 I am a Clinical Member of the Psychotherapy and Counselling Federation of Australia.

 I don't see adolescents or children because it isn't my area of expertise – but I can recommend psychotherapists who do.